+Bit 1
-Bit 1 Although the data from the last conversion can be read at any time, the INA220 Conversion Ready bit (CNVR)

-1.)
-Writing a new mode into the Operating Mode bits in the Configuration Register (except for Power-Down or
+Although the data from the last conversion can be read at any time, the INA220B-Q1 device conversion ready (CNVR) bit indicates when data from a conversion is available in the data output registers.
+The CNVR bit is set after all conversions, averaging, and multiplications are complete.
+CNVR will clear under the following conditions: 1.)
+Writing a new mode into the operating MODE bits in the Configuration Register (except for Power-down or Disable)

-Disable)